 Here at St Giles C of E Academy, our science vision is to nurture the children’s curiosity by providing a Science curriculum that inspires questions and inquiry.
 We aspire for our children to become life-long learners who continue to have an active role in Science.
 Our curriculum enables them to explore and discover the world around them, providing them with a deeper understanding of the world we live in.

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 At St Giles we implement a two year rolling Science curriculum that builds on prior skills and knowledge year on year.
 As far as possible, each topic must have an element which challenges the “Thinking Scientifically” element of the curriculum and focuses on building different aspects of inquiry skills.
-Teachers use KWL charts to assess previous knowledge and recollection of 'sticky knowledge' before new concepts, skills or knowledge are introduced.
+Teachers use pre-topic quizzes to assess previous knowledge and recollection of 'sticky knowledge' before new concepts, skills or knowledge are introduced.

 Overall children enjoy and are enthusiastic about Science in our school.
 Clear progression can be seen within the children’s topic books along with evidence of high levels of teacher expectation.
-Assessment of science is made against the outcomes of the Science National curriculum and is an ongoing process throughout the year using teacher assessment and KWL charts.
-Summative assessments are also completed at the end of each year.
+Assessment of science is made against the outcomes of the Science National curriculum and is an ongoing process throughout the year using teacher assessment and pre and post topic assessments.
 Our SLT, staff and governors are kept up to date with the developments within the science curriculum during annual meetings.